HamStudy/hamstudy-hambook/general2023/content/Part 1. The Science/Chapter 1. Expanding Your Electrical Foundation/section 1-2 Reactance and Impedance.md

 - $f$ is frequency in hertz (Hz)
 - $L$ is inductance in henrys (H)

-**For Capacitors:**
+**Practical Application:** When you see an RF choke in an antenna feed line or a ferrite bead on a computer cable, you're seeing inductive reactance at work—blocking RF signals while allowing desired currents to pass.

+##### Capacitive Reactance

+> **Key Information:** *Capacitive reactance is opposition to the flow of alternating current in a capacitor.* {{< link id="G5A04" >}}

+Capacitors store electrical charge, creating a phase shift where current leads voltage by 90°.

+A capacitor's reactance also depends on frequency, but in the opposite way:

-> **Key Information:** *As frequency increases, a capacitor's reactance decreases.* {{< link id="G5A06" >}}
+> **Key Information:** *As the frequency of applied AC increases, capacitive reactance decreases.* {{< link id="G5A06" >}}

-Capacitors become more "willing" to allow current flow as frequency rises.
-This is why they're excellent as bypass capacitors, offering an easy path for RF signals while blocking DC.
+Capacitors become more "willing" to pass current as frequency rises.
+This makes them excellent as bypass capacitors that provide an easy path for RF signals while blocking DC.

-Continuing our spring analogy: At low frequencies, you push the spring through its full compression cycle, meeting maximum resistance.
-But at very high frequencies, you're changing direction so quickly that the spring barely begins to compress before you reverse direction—it just vibrates in place with minimal resistance.
-The faster the frequency, the less time the spring has to compress and build up opposing force (lower reactance).

-The formula is:
+The formula for capacitive reactance is:

 $$X_C = \frac{1}{2\pi fC}$$